Montlake Bridge: History

+From its opening in 1925 until 1940, public transit across the bridge was provided by streetcars of the Seattle Municipal Street Railway.
+From 1940 to 1970 and again since 1981, trolleybuses of the Seattle trolleybus system have used the bridge.
+Since 1984 (with the closure of the 1911 Cambie Street Bridge in Vancouver, Canada), the Montlake Bridge and the nearby University Bridge have been the only movable bridges in the Western Hemisphere still crossed by trolleybuses.

 A report from 1993 states that the Montlake Bridge averaged a volume of 60,900 vehicles each weekday, while another report from 2001 puts normal weekend traffic across the bridge at about 40,000 vehicles each day.
 In addition to the vehicular traffic, the bridge conveys pedestrians and bicyclists across the canal by way of sidewalks on each side of the roadway.
 The bridge does not open during morning and evening rush hours.
 It opens at designated times (usually on the hour and half-hour) during the hours just prior to and after rush periods, and on demand at other times.
 The bridge openings last for an average of four minutes from when traffic stops to when it resumes again.
 Most of the openings are for sailboats, as most of the tugs that operate this far east are able to pass under the bridge in its closed position.
 The bridge creates a bottleneck for traffic heading to and from State Route 520 (SR-520), and the creation of alternate routes has been proposed multiple times over the years.
 Traffic can become backed up for more than a mile when the bridge is open, as can be seen in aerial photographs.
 Plans to replace SR-520 include adding a second bascule bridge across the Montlake Cut next to the current Montlake Bridge.

-Historical significance
+Landmark designations

 The Montlake Bridge is celebrated as the site of boating season's "opening day" festivities the first Saturday in May.

-The bridge was constructed by the city of Seattle at a cost of $670,000.
-The steel was fabricated and erected by the Wallace Equipment Company.
-A. Munster, acting bridge engineer of the City of Seattle supervised the construction, J. D. Blackwell was city engineer and D. W. McMorris was assistant engineer.

 The bridge and the Montlake Cut together are a City of Seattle Designated Landmark (ID 107995), and the bridge was added to the National Register of Historic Places in 1982, as well as the Washington Heritage Register.
 It is owned and operated by the Washington State Department of Transportation.